DillonSW/Capstone_Team_5/Documentation/Signoffs/Safety_System.md

 *^Tabel 2*

 As seen in the diagram above, the output cable has a total of 8-pins.
 Each of these pins need to be connected to separate parts of our system to be properly utilized.
 Also, to simplify the process the sensors will be connected in series.
-By doing this if any of the sensors are missing their actuator or are out of line, the system will report 0V to the PLC.
+By doing this if any of the sensors are missing their actuator or are out of line, the system will report 0V to the Safety Relay.
 Using Kicad a wiring model was constructed based on the sample model provided by the manufacturer.
 Sample seen below:

 ![image](https://user-images.githubusercontent.com/100805322/219280921-13addd1a-f63f-4eae-a950-8e0f9d8fa89e.png)